Supplier Purchasing Terms and Conditions

 2.2 Purchase Orders

-2.2.1 The Customer may issue from time to time a written Purchase Order to the Supplier.
+2.2.1 The Customer may issue from time to time a written Purchase Order of the Supplier.

 2.3.1 The Supplier must not disclose any information about, or documentation provided by, the Customer to any other party without the prior written consent of the Customer.
 The obligations under this clause shall be continuing obligations and shall survive the completion or termination of a Purchase Order for a period of five (5) years from the completion or termination of the Purchase Order.